UmSenhorQualquer/googlespreadsheet2django/README.md

 ![New table](docs/imgs/new_table.png?raw=true "Screen")

-After you select the option a popup window will ask you for the name of the new table.
+After we select the option a popup window will ask you for the name of the new table.

 ![Table name popup](docs/imgs/tablename_popup.png?raw=true "Screen")

-After the Ok, a new tab will be generated with the format "Table_\<name you gave for the table\>".
+After the OK, a new tab will be generated with the format "Table_\<name you gave for the table\>".
-On the top of the tab spreadsheet we will configure for which application the tab bellongs to in the field \<Select an application\>.
-If we click on this field, a dropdown box will be shown with the available applications configured in the tab "Applications".
+On the top of the tab spreadsheet we will configure which application the table bellongs to in the field \<Select an application\>.
+If we click on this field, a dropdown box will be shown with the applications configured in the tab "Applications".

 ![Table header](docs/imgs/table_header.png?raw=true "Screen")

-The fields \<Table singular label\> and \<Table plural label\> are the names of the tables that will be used in the django admin interface.
+The fields \<Table singular label\> and \<Table plural label\> are the names of the table that will be used in the django admin interface.

-The field \<Data access\> allow us to configure which type of access we will have to this table.
+The field \<Data access\> allow us to configure which type of access we would like to have on this table.
 Check the available options in the image bellow.

 ![Table data access](docs/imgs/table_data_access.png?raw=true "Screen")

 #### Add fields to the table

-By default the table is added with the primary key set.
+By default the table is added with a primary key set.

 ![Default fields](docs/imgs/default_fields.png?raw=true "Screen")